 Mad Sad Glad not only gives you a chance to express those feelings, it’ll improve how your projects are conducted in the future.

 Even though it allows room for a lot of customization, maybe Mad Sad Glad just isn’t for you: You can also check out some of the other retrospective templates that Cacoo offers to see what works best for your team.
+Plus, find a quick guide to six types of retrospectives to learn more and help decide which option will be right for your team.

 After your next project, try Mad Sad Glad and see how it fits your team!